 *our online community engages in discussion and debate on a range of issues that informs that actions of both the Board and the Principal and Staff Council

-To support this process our Cultural curriculum (link) teaches students how to run meetings, speak publicly, present ideas clearly and logically, get involved and participate in the world around them and take on social responsibility.
+To support this process our Cultural component to the curriculum explicitly teaches students how to run meetings, speak publicly, present ideas clearly and logically, get involved and participate in the world around them and take on social responsibility.
+We love seeing leadership emerge in our students.
 Similarly our staff are trained to support this process and our parents also supported in taking on this new role as a members of a democratic organisation.